A Comprehensive Study of Automatic Program Repair on the QuixBugs Benchmark

-For those 3 programs where the bug triggers an infinite loop, the tests timeout after 60 seconds, which explains the 3 large execution time values of programs (\textit{bitcount, find\_first\_in\_sorted and sqrt}).
+For those 3 programs where the bug triggers a \infiniteloop, the tests timeout after 60 seconds, which explains the 3 large execution time values of programs (\textit{BITCOUNT}, \textit{SQRT}, and \textit{FIND\_FIRST\_IN\_SORTED}).

-The last column presents the failure types from 6 different types.
-They are 26 programs with incorrect output failures, 5 programs with stack overflow failures, 5 programs index out of bounds failures, 3 programs with infinite loop failures, 2 programs with null pointer failures, and 1 programs with current modification failure.
-For two programs, \textit{find\_first\_in\_sorted} and \textit{pascal}, the corresponding test cases expose two different failures.
-This is interesting because it shows that beyond the bug type diversity previously discussed, \quixbugs also has a failure type diversity.
+\paragraph{Failure symptoms} The last column presents the failure symptoms.
+We observe 6 different symptoms.
+There are 26 programs with incorrect output failures, 5 programs with \emph{stack overflow failures}, 5 programs with \emph{index out of bounds failures}, 3 programs with \emph{\infiniteloop failures}, 2 programs with \emph{null pointer failures}, and 1 program with \emph{concurrent modification failure}.
+Moreover, we found that two programs, \textit{PASCAL} and \textit{FIND\_FIRST\_IN\_SORTED}, have test cases that expose different failures.
+In addition to the diversity of bug types we previously discussed, \quixbugs also has a diversity of test failure symptoms.
+This involves that automated program tools must take into account different situations after the bug is executed.
+For example, in the case of \emph{\infiniteloop failures}, an approach must avoid handling itself, and in the case of \emph{stack overflow failures} or \emph{index out of bound failures} the repair tool must proceed after the failure and complete the dynamic program analysis such as fault localization.

-Besides the above characteristics of \quixbugs, preconditions of each program are important.
-The preconditions are the constraint for inputs.
-For example, the precondition of program \textit{get\_factor} is an integer value greater than 1 because the purpose of this program is to factor an integer value using trial division.
-Obviously, the program is meaningless when the input is a negative integer.
-All preconditions for all programs are given in the online appendix \cite{ourrepo}.
+\paragraph{Input preconditions} Preconditions of the input domain for each program are important in our study as we use them as the constraints to automatically generate patches and to discard overfitting patches.
+We computed them for the 40 programs.
+All preconditions are given in our online appendix \cite{ourrepo}.
+Just to mention one as an example, the program \textit{GET\_FACTOR} factors an integer value using trial division.
+It has a unique function with signature \textit{get\_factor(Integer n): List\textless Integer\textgreater}.
+The precondition we found is that the value for integer variable $n$ must be greater than~1.
+Otherwise, the program is meaningless when the input is a negative integer or zero.
+And the precondition violated test case generation will influence the patch assessment results in our study.